My short answer:

 Of course we should teach apologies!
 We absolutely want to take steps in the toddler years and preschool years to teach empathy, to teach taking responsibility for our actions, and to teach the social skills that will aid them in later life.
 A true apology is an essential aspect of this.

-A true apology is not just good manners.
+A true apology is not just saying the standard words.
 It’s not just accepting blame for something.
-It’s taking responsibility for your actions, feeling empathy for the person you have wronged, and working to make amends.
+It’s taking responsibility for your actions, working to make amends and feeling empathy for the person you have wronged.

 Here’s the thing – we can’t expect children to fully understand this when they’re toddlers or preschoolers!
 They are not yet capable of true empathy.
-We can role model empathy and working to right wrongs, and we can teach the behavior of apologizing – the understanding will eventually follow.
+We can role model empathy and working to right wrongs – the understanding will eventually follow.

 Role model and teach empathy